matthewjdenny/GERGM/README.md

 ### Requirements for using C++ code with R

 See the **Requirements for using C++ code with R** section in the following tutorial: [Using C++ and R code Together with Rcpp](http://www.mjdenny.com/Rcpp_Intro.html).
+You will likely need to install either `Xcode` or `Rtools` depending on whether you are using a Mac or Windows machine before you can use the package.

 ### Installing The Package

+The easiest way to do this is to install the package from CRAN via the standard `install.packages` command:

+    install.packages("GERGM")

-To install this package from Github, you will need to Hadley Wickham's devtools package installed.
+This will take care of some weird compilation issues that can arise, and is the best option for most people.
+If you want the most current developmnt version of the package (available here), you will need to start by making sure you have Hadley Wickham's devtools package installed.

     install.packages("devtools")
     library("devtools")